-□ If impacted by the new rule(s), briefly describe the CCYAs planned response; including any plans to evaluate and potentially realign workloads, compensate additional overtime, raise workers' salaries, and limit overtime by hiring additional staff.
+If impacted by the new rule(s), briefly describe the CCYAs planned response; including any plans to evaluate and potentially realign workloads, compensate additional overtime raise workers' salaries, and limit overtime by hiring additional staff.
 DHS will not be impacted by the proposed new rule.
 DHS Civil Service employees are eligible to earn overtime pursuant to Collective Bargaining Agreements and Civil Service Regulations.

-□ Describe the county's efforts to obtain and evaluate estimates from private providers regarding the impact from the proposed rule(s) on their program costs.

-Philadelphia and Allegheny County are collaborating on a survey of contracted providers.
-The survey was distributed to providers on July 22, 2019.
-The estimated impact is being evaluated and will be included as part of Philadelphia's FY2020-21 Base Adjustments.
+Describe the county's efforts to obtain and evaluate estimates from private providers regarding the impact from the proposed rule(s) on their program costs.
+Philadelphia County surveyed contracted providers; the survey was distributed to providers on July 22, 2019.
+The estimated impact is being evaluated and will be included as part of Philadelphia's FY 2020-21 Base Adjustments.

-□ As of the date of this writing, provide the names of private providers who will be receiving an increase in their contracted rate of service for FY 2020-21 because of the new rule(s).
+☐ As of the date of this writing, provide the names of private providers who will be receiving an increase in their contracted rate of service for FY 2020-21 because of the new rule(s).

 Based on the survey referenced above, providers may receive increases upon enactment of the proposed overtime rule.
-Any planned increases will be included in Philadelphia's FY2020-21 Base Adjustments.
+Any planned increases will be included in Philadelphia's FY 2020-21 Base Adjustments.